You will learn how to control and moderate the video-based focus group in Collabito.

 Respondent’s view is similar, but there are no moderator’s tools.

-Again, the left side is dedicated for a video, below is the text chat panel and there is a whiteboard on the right side.
-The whiteboard is larger because there are no moderator’s tools.
+Again, the left side is dedicated to a video, below is the text chat panel and there is a whiteboard on the right side.
+The whiteboard is larger because there are no moderator tools.

-The workspace is mobile friendly – in case of smartphone, the screen is rearranged and the respondent see the video grid on the top, below is the whiteboard and text-chat.
-Usually they will need to scroll down to see the whiteboard and text-chat so you need to mention it.
+The workspace is mobile-friendly – in the case of a smartphone, the screen is rearranged and the respondent sees the video grid on the top, below is the whiteboard and text-chat.
+Usually, they will need to scroll down to see the whiteboard and text-chat so you need to mention it.